GenesisBlock3301/deep_design_pattern/README.md

 The key features of encapsulation:

 <ul>
-<li>An objects behavior is kept hedden from the outside world.</li>
+<li>An objects behavior is kept hidden from the outside world.</li>
 <li>Client not directly change internal state acting on them rather client can send request to object.
 According to this request object change state such as set and get .</li>
 <li>In python doesn't have public, private and protected keywords but accessibility can be made using __(double underscore) in the variable or function name.
 </ul>